 The Australian government provides Western Sydney University with a specified number of Commonwealth Supported Places to which they provide a financial contribution towards the costs of study.
 Each student holding a Commonwealth Supported Place must then pay the remainder of their study costs via their Student Contribution.

 Eligible postgraduate students have the option to apply for a HELP loan prior to the census date.
 You will need to refer to the Commonwealth Supported Students webpage for all your fee information.

 Domestic fee paying students (DFEE)

-Fees are charged per unit according to the Western Sydney University approved fees schedule, and vary across awards and units.
+Fees are charged per subject according to the Western Sydney University approved fees schedule, and vary across awards and subjects.
 The fee schedule is revised each calendar year, and therefore fees may increase annually.
 The domestic postgraduate fee schedule is displayed below by School.

 Please note that tuition fees do not include any other expenses associated with university study such as books, equipment, accommodation and living expenses.